Find Affordable College Courses

 Read full report on Journalism at University of Florida

-Indiana University - Bloomington ranked #21 on this year’s Most Popular Journalism Bachelor’s Degree Schools list.
-Located in the small city of Bloomington, IU Bloomington is a public school with a very large student population.
+Indiana University - Bloomington did quite well in this year’s ranking of the most popular places for journalism students to get a bachelor’s degree.
+It came in at #21 on the list.
+Located in the small city of Bloomington, IU Bloomington is a public school with a fairly large student population.

 About 72% of the students majoring in journalism at the school are women while 28% are male.